Alok-Khansali/Lets-LeetCode/README.md

 # Lets-LeetCode
-This Repository contains all the Questions that I have solved on leetcode.
+This Repository contains solutions of all the questions, I have solved on leetcode.